adhavpavan/BasicNetwork-2.0/README.md

 # Auth_Network

-This is a school project for Cryptography at Danang University of Science and Technology.
+This is a school project for Cryptography teached by Dr.Nguyen Tan Khoi at Danang University of Science and Technology.

 Implement a hyperledger fabric network named Asset Authentication Network